Unknowns of the new virus make global quarantines a struggle

 UNITED STATES

-March Air Reserve Base in California’s Riverside County is near capacity after housing 195 people flown in from Wuhan who are now under a federal quarantine.
+T wo planeloads of Americans arrived in the U.S. early Wednesday on a charter flight from Wuhan.

-“We’re pretty much full at this point,” said Maj.
-Perry Covington, a spokesman at the base.
+The passengers — about 350 — will be quarantined for two weeks at military bases outside San Francisco and in San Diego.
+The first 195 evacuees are under quarantine another Southern California base.
+None of the evacuees at that base has shown signs of the illness.

-None of the evacuees at the base has shown signs of the illness.
+Other planes carrying Americans from Wuhan will arrive Thursday at Lackland Air Force Base in San Antonio, Texas and Eppley Airfield in Omaha, Nebraska, where they will be quarantined, the U.S. Centers for Disease Control said.

-Tents were set up over the weekend to assist in screening passengers in case other U.S.-bound flights from Wuhan are diverted to the base due to weather or other reasons.
+The new U.S. rules, any U.S. citizens who have traveled in China within the last two weeks are being routed to 11 designated airports for extra health screenings.
+Those who have been in Hubei province, where the outbreak is centered, will be subject to a mandatory quarantine.

 LATIN AMERICA

 Mexico says 10 citizens who were flown from China to France on Saturday are in good health.
-The government hasn’t restricted travel to Wuhan but advises against unessential trips.
+The government hasn’t restricted travel to Wuhan but advises against nonessential trips.

 Venezuela has started to monitor incoming passengers for symptoms at its largest airport near the capital, Caracas, and plans to expand screening to other airports.